 None.
-The book is entirely positive and secular, focusing on physical empowerment and joy.
+The book is entirely secular and focuses on physical health and family support in a joyful, upbeat manner.

 Your experience helps other parents find the right book.